 5. Spend a few minutes jamming with this tone

 Spend some time jamming with this setting and try to think what you like or dislike about the tone.
 Does it sound muddy?
-Does it sound thin?
-Does it have too much of a high end bite?
+Is it thin?
+Does it have too much of a high-end bite?
 Think about what you would like to change about the tone for a while before you make any tweaks.

 6. Start fixing any problems you hear in your tone

 Just like with your clean tone, you should turn one knob at a time to learn how it affects your tone.
 Turning the bass knob up or down with a drive setting can sound completely different from turning it up or down with a clean setting.
 So even if you followed the above steps with your clean tone, you still need to go through the steps with your drive tone to learn how your EQ affects your tone.

 Let’s say your tone sounds too boomy when playing palm-muted riffs.
 Here is an example of how you should try to fix the problem:

 - Start by checking to make sure the problem isn’t with your pickups.
 Jam for a while with each pickup and take note whether the boomy sound changes or not.
 Continue through the steps with the pickup that gives you the least boomy sound.

 - Turn the bass knob down and jam for a bit.
 Did that fix the problem?
 It probably did, but just for this exercise, turn the bass knob back up so you can hear how the other settings might also change your tone.